rustfoundation/safety-critical-rust-coding-guidelines/GOALS.md

 ## Detailed

-In general these coding guidelines will be a set of rules of do / do not do with examples which should cover all "general" aspects of the Rust programming language, e.g. enums, structs, traits, and so on.
+These coding guidelines will be a set of rules in the form of `do` / `do not do`, with examples covering all "general" aspects of the Rust programming language, e.g. enums, structs, traits, and so on.
 We will use the [FLS](https://rust-lang.github.io/fls/index.html) as a means to ensure we have a reasonable coverage of the language.

 There will be an addendum which covers how various safety standards like ISO 26262 map onto the coding guidelines.